Kamilah8/Hng-task-2/README.md

 When total precipitation is measured by month, from 2010-2024, June had the highest total precipitation of 4,080.30 and January had the lowest total precipitation.

+diagram

+### Flood Indicator
+Creating a Flood Indicator helps to predict potential flooding events based on precipitation levels and other relevant weather data.
+The formula below can be use to create a flood indicator using Power bi
+               Flood Indicator = IF('Sheet1'[precip] > 1936.2, "Yes", "No")
+Where sheet1= name of sheet
+Precip = precipitation
+1936.2mm = Precipitation threshold for lagos this year.
+Precipitation Threshold is the predefined value of precipitate above which certain conditions such as flooding, are likely to occur.

+Flood Indicators serves as;
+- Warning system: This allows timely warning to be issued to residents and authorities.
+- Risk Management and Mitigation: understanding when and where floods are likely to occur enables better planning.
+- Climate Change Adaptation: it helps track changes in climate pattern, frequency and severity of flood.

+### Flood History
+From the diagram below, a count of 730 flood indicators for the year 2011, suggests that flood based on the precipitation Threshold, recorded 730 instances of flood within that year.
+A year is 365 days, a count of 730 would indicate an average of 2 flood indicators per day.

+Diagram

+### Using Forecast
+Forecasting  is making  predictions about future events or conditions based on historical data and statistical models.
+The dark part of the diagram below, predicts the rain will be in the future.

+Diagram

+### Conclusion
+From the findings above, there would be a potential flooding in the Mid-year (June).
+Authorities of lagos should reinforce regular clearing of the drainage systems and continuous monitoring of the weather.
+Residents should avoid dumping waste on the road and in the drainage system.
+This will prevent blockage of the drainage system and improve flow of water.